 Recognizing that a skilled workforce is crucial, Tennessee collaborates with private and public colleges and universities to create top tier programs designed to support the business community.
 Tennessee launched the Labor Education Alignment Program (LEAP), focused on increasing opportunities for post-secondary education compatible with workplace needs.
 Tennessee Promise—guaranteed last-dollar scholarships for all students for two years of community college—is another part of Governor Haslam’s Drive to 55, a push to increase the number of Tennesseans with post-secondary credentials to 55 percent by the year 2025.

 Tennessee believes in the power of manufacturing.
-Over the last three years, Tennessee has posted the second largest percentage increase in the Southeast in manufacturing GDP, which reached $48.1 billion in 2014.
+Over the last five years, Tennessee ranks in the Top-10 for the largest percentage increase in the United States in manufacturing GDP, which reached $53.2 billion in 2016.
 That’s 16 percent of the state’s total GDP.

 Tennessee is the right place at the right time for your manufacturing needs.
 An ideal location, affordable cost of doing business and competitive wage mean a more efficient operation and increased revenues.